Pjb518/FoundryVTT-Level-Up-Official/README.md

 Tokens in the A5e system make use an expanded token HUD that includes AC information, a beautiful conditions ring, and an updated conditions interface complete with generic markers.

 ![Token HUD Demo](https://github.com/Pjb518/FoundryVTT-Level-Up-Official/blob/main/public/assets/github/token-hud.png)

+### Grants \[NEW\]
+Grants is a powerful new automation feature that allows features to automatically set up bonuses, modify traits and attributes, or even grant other items to a character.
+For example, adding the Potent Witchcraft invocation to a character sheet will automatically configure a damage bonus equal to your spellcasting modifier to the damage of your cantrips.

+Once our compendium packs are fully update to take advantage of grants, few if any features will require any manual set-up by users.

 ### Party Viewer
 The system includes a detailed party viewer that allows you to view summary statistics for the whole party in a single window.